TC-Hewitt/MuTrigo/README.md

 ## Tool descriptions
 **Noisefinder.pyc**

-Regions rich in mismatches/poor coverage after read alignment can often signify misalignment or mixed alignment due to allelism, polyploidy, or presence/absemce variation.
+Regions rich in mismatches/poor coverage after read alignment can often signify misalignment or mixed alignment due to allelism, polyploidy, or presence/absence variation.
 Given a pileup file, noisefinder reports regions containing a density of SNVs above a user defined threshold over a given min length and min read depth (prints to STDOUT).

 **SNPlogger.pyc**

 Will parse an mpileup file and log all SNPs and indels that satisfy parameters.
 Final tally printed to STDOUT.
-Outfile is formatted as tab sep fields: <seqid> <position(1based)> <polymorphic-type> <frequency(float)>.
+Outfile is formatted as tab sep fields: seqid, position(1based), polymorphic-type, frequency(float).
 Compatible with STDIN.

 **SNPtracker.pyc**

 Finds sequence IDs/regions with coinciding polymorphic features across multiple SNPlogger generated files

 ## Example Workflow
 This specific workflow is designed to discover sequences/contigs that contain mutagen induced variation occuring independently across a number of mutants.
-In mutagenesis experiments for which single gene knockouts can be selected for phenotypically, such a finding is strongly indidcative that the target gene has been isolated given a sufficient number of mutants.
-It is based on generating a de novo assembly from wild-type NGS reads and then aligning mutant NGS reads independently against the wild-type assembly and recording any mismatches between each mutant and the wild-type.
+In mutagenesis experiments for which single gene knockouts can be selected for phenotypically, such a finding is strongly indicative that the target gene has been isolated given a sufficient number of mutants.
+It is based on generating a _de novo_ assembly from wild-type NGS reads followed by aligning mutant NGS reads independently against the wild-type assembly and recording any mismatches between each mutant and the wild-type.
 Ideally, the wild-type should be parental to the mutants and all be near-isogenic lines in order to minimise noise due to normal genetic variation.
 This pipeline is inspired by similar pipelines such as MutantHunter (https://github.com/steuernb/MutantHunter), but takes an alternate approach with added flexibility.

 ### Prerequisites
 **Python 2.7**